East Fire Station

 The 2016 study concluded Golden Valley needs to move from a three-station paid on-call staffing model to a two-station duty crew staffing model.
 To accommodate this, the City needs facilities to house firefighters 24 hours a day.

 In response to recruiting challenges and retention issues, in March 2022 the GVFD began staffing duty crews, rotating between the three fire stations.
-Each crew includes three to four paid on-call firefighters scheduled from 5 pm to 11 pm Monday through Friday, with full-time GVFD staff (chief officers and fire inspectors) covering from 8 am to 5 pm Monday through Friday.
+Each crew includes three to four paid on-call firefighters scheduled from 5 pm to 11 pm Monday through Friday, and Saturday and Sunday from 8 am to 11 pm.
+Full-time GVFD staff (chief officers and fire inspectors) cover from 8 am to 5 pm Monday through Friday.

 -